 Counseling

-You will be started on a treatment program with a combination of some of these treatments.
-The program may be changed during your recovery in order to fit your changing needs.
-Once you have finished your specific treatment time, you may choose to attend another program or an aftercare program such as a support group or a sober living facility.
-Whatever you choose, the process should be tailored specifically to you in order to help you recover in the best possible way.
+You will be started on a treatment program with a combination of some of these treatments after a thorough evaluation.
+The program may be changed during your recovery to fit your changing needs.
+Once you have finished your treatment, you may choose to attend another program or an aftercare program such as a support group or a sober living facility.
+Whatever you choose, the process should be tailored to your needs, supporting your recovery in the best possible way.

 the Take-Away